 If you try to add a mask to a column (or set it as sensitive) when it is in a cyclic dependency then you will receive an error message.
 For example, if we try to add a mask to "col1" then we would see the error message below.
 It will list the column path that forms the cyclic dependency.

-If you wish to mask a column that is in a cyclic dependency then you will need to disable one one of the dependencies in the loop so that DataVeil can identify an unambiguous start (the root) of a dependency tree that has no loops.
+If it is required to mask a column that is in a cyclic dependency then you will need to disable one one of the dependencies in the loop so that DataVeil can identify an unambiguous start (the root) of a dependency tree that has no loops.
 DataVeil will then mask the root column and automatically propagate those masked values to all of the dependent columns.

 Disabling a Dependency

-Suppose that we want to mask the columns that are in this cyclic dependency and we want to define masks for column "col1". i.e. We want to make "col1" the root.
+Suppose it is required to mask the columns that are in this cyclic dependency and we want to define masks for column "col1". i.e. We want to make "col1" the root.
 Therefore we need to disable the dependency that makes "col1" a child.
 In this case, it means that we want to disable the dependency from "col3" (the parent) to "col1" (the child).

 An easy way to do this is: